2002 United States steel tariff

 On March 5, 2002, U.S. President George W. Bush placed tariffs on imported steel.
 The tariffs took effect March 20 and were lifted by Bush on December 4, 2003.
-Research shows that the tariffs were a net positive, reviving many previously shuttered steel factories.
+Research shows that "the costs of the Safeguard Measures [steel tariffs] outweighed their benefits in terms of aggregate GDP and employment".
+A 2025 study found that the tariffs "did not boost local steel employment but substantially depressed local employment in steel-consuming industries for many years after Bush removed them."

 The tariff

 The temporary tariffs of 8–30% were originally scheduled to remain in effect until 2005.
 They were imposed to give U.S. steel makers protection from what a U.S. probe determined was a detrimental surge in steel imports.
 More than 30 steel makers had filed for bankruptcy in recent years.
 Steel producers had originally sought up to a 40% tariff.
 Canada and Mexico were exempt from the tariffs because of penalties the United States would face under the North American Free Trade Agreement (NAFTA).
 Additionally, some other countries such as Argentina, Thailand, and Turkey were also exempt.
 The typical steel tariff at the time was usually between zero and one percent, making the 8–30% rates seem exceptionally high.
 These rates, though, are comparable to the standard permanent U.S. tariff rates on many kinds of clothes and shoes.

-The Bush administration justified the tariffs as an anti-dumping response, namely that the US steel industry had to be protected against sudden surges of imports of steel.
+The Bush administration justified the tariffs as a safeguarding response, namely that the US steel industry had to be protected against sudden surges of imports of steel.